Reviews You Can Rely On

 Here again, we tested many rounds of each bread machine's included recipe for wheat bread.
 We made adjustments we thought would help and compared the best loaves in a blind taste test, judging each one's appearance, feel, texture, density, and taste.
 We also considered their shape and ability to hold sandwich ingredients.

-The KBS Large once again makes our favorite bread, this time wheat bread.
+The KBS Large once again makes our favorite wheat bread.
 It's very close to perfection, with a uniformly golden, sloping dome on top and a nice crispy crust.
-It's evenly dense throughout and has a fluffiness and taste our panel loved.
+It's evenly dense throughout with a fluffiness and taste that our panel loved.
 The Elite Gourmet Maxi-Matic made our second favorite wheat bread.
 Its shape and color were less consistent than the KBS but still above average for this group.
 The interior was impressive, though, transitioning almost straight from crust to fluffiness with very even air pocket distribution.
 And it ranked very highly in our taste testing.

 bread machine - comparing loaves of wheat bread. from left to right: hamilton...